Pete Rose: Previous unsuccessful reinstatement efforts

-Reinstatement
+Posthumous Reinstatement

-On December 17, 2024, Fawn Rose and Rose family attorney Jeffrey M. Lenkov were in New York to discuss the legal issues with filing for reinstatement.
-On January 8, 2025, Rose and Lenkov officially filed documents to remove her father from the Permanently Ineligible List.
+On December 17, 2024, Fawn Rose and Rose family attorney Jeffrey M. Lenkov were in New York City to discuss the legal issues with filing for reinstatement.
+On January 8, 2025, Rose and Lenkov officially filed documents to remove her father from the permanently ineligible list.

-On February 28, 2025, President Donald Trump posted on Truth Social that he would be giving Rose a posthumous pardon, though he remained vague about what crimes in particular will be annulled.
+On February 28, 2025, President Donald Trump posted on Truth Social that he would be giving Rose a posthumous pardon, though he remained vague about what crimes in particular would be annulled.
 He also criticized MLB and the BBWAA over Rose's ban, calling for reinstatement and an induction into the Hall of Fame.
-Manfred responded that he would review the ineligibility after the Fawn Rose meeting from December and the subsequent reinstatement documents filed by her and Lenkov.
-Manfred later met with Trump in April, and confirmed that Rose and his lifetime ban was among the topics discussed.
+Manfred responded that he would review the ineligibility after the Fawn Rose meeting from December and the subsequent reinstatement documents filed by Lenkov and her.
+Manfred later met with Trump in April, and confirmed that Rose and his lifetime ban were among the topics discussed.

-On May 13, 2025, Manfred instituted a change regarding permanent ineligibility, making it so all bans expire after death of the person on the list.
-The change directly impacted Pete Rose, who had died in September 2024, and thus was formally reinstated posthumously.
+On May 13, 2025, Manfred instituted a change regarding permanent ineligibility, making it such that all bans expire after death of the person on the list.
+The change directly impacted Pete Rose, who had died in September 2024, thus was formally reinstated posthumously.
 Manfred justified the move by stating that "a deceased individual cannot compromise the integrity of the game," while also acknowledging political pressure from Trump, who had announced his intention to pardon Rose and met with Manfred privately in April 2025.

 Rose's reinstatement made him eligible for consideration by the Hall of Fame's Veterans Committee under the "Classic Baseball" category, which covers players whose primary contributions occurred prior to 1980.
-The next scheduled vote is expected to take place during the 2027 MLB Winter Meetings.
+The next scheduled vote is expected to take place during the December 2027 MLB Winter Meetings.

 Rose's reinstatement sparked renewed debate within the baseball community, with supporters highlighting the precedent it sets for other banned players such as "Shoeless" Joe Jackson, who was also reinstated under the same policy.

 Post-baseball life

-Tax evasion
+Tax evasion conviction

 On April 20, 1990, Rose entered a plea of guilty to two charges of filing false income tax returns not showing income he received from selling autographs and memorabilia and from horseracing winnings.
 On July 19, he was sentenced to five months in the minimum security prison camp at the United States Penitentiary in Marion, Illinois, and fined $50,000.
 Rose was released on January 7, 1991, after having paid $366,041 in back taxes and interest and was required to perform 1,000 hours of community service.